 She is the author of the children’s book, Asha’s Journey to Her Incredible Self.

-Ken Wilson is Vice President of Program Operations and Business Services for Council on Aging.
-Ken is responsible for several departments, including non-Medicaid long-term care services (Elderly Services Program); Provider Services; Transitional Care Services; and Aging and Disabilities Resource Connections.
+Ken Wilson is Vice President of Program Operations for Council on Aging.
+Ken is responsible for several departments, including non-Medicaid long-term care services (Elderly Services Program); Provider Services; and Transitional Care Services.

 Ken received his master’s degree in Gerontology from the Scripps Center at Miami University.
 Prior to coming to COA in 1994, he worked at several retirement communities.